headsmasher8557/tpscript/README.md

 ## Notes

-**Any code from before [this commit](https://github.com/headsmasher8557/tpscript/commit/7863109923f0b695d93e26032199756caf135819) will NOT run on Lua 5.1, but will run on Luau.** You shouldn't worry about compatibility after the commit, though.
-(This was just an oversight!)

 If your Lua enviroment does not have a split function, the interpreter will attempt to add one to the string library and will error if it fails.